Preparing for pregnancy

 Attend antenatal classes

 Antenatal classes focus on the birth and how to cope with it and they are useful preparation for the birth.
 You can pick up some useful baby care tips too.
 In addition, you can meet other mums and dads-to-be and make friends with some of them.
 Pregnancy is a bonding experience and many parents make friendships that last years.
-You can book classes through your midwife or attend private classes run by the Parents Centre.
+You can book classes through your midwife or attend private classes.

 Paid Parental Leave